-Measure Code: RS-SHL-AIRS-V05-160601
+Measure Code: RS-SHL-AIRS-V06-180101

+Review Deadline: 1/1/2020

 Basement Sidewall Insulation

 Description

 Insulation is added to a basement or crawl space.
 Insulation added above ground in conditioned space is modeled the same as wall insulation.
 Below ground insulation is adjusted with an approximation of the thermal resistance of the ground.
 Insulation in unconditioned spaces is modeled by reducing the degree days to reflect the smaller but non-zero contribution to heating and cooling load.
 Cooling savings only consider above grade insulation, as below grade has little temperature difference during the cooling season.